federicapicogna/jfa/cran-comments.md

-# jfa version 0.7.3
+# jfa version 0.7.4

-This is a submission for version 0.7.3.
+This is a submission for version 0.7.4.
 In this version I have:

-* Added new functionality.
-* Implemented some bug fixes.
+* Done nothing yet.

 ## Test environments